crtr0/crtr0/README.md

 ## UPDATE (1/2/2023)

 After a long post-Twilio sabbatical, I'm jumping back into serving developers!
-If you're looking for a Marketing or Developer Relations leader, let's talk.
+If you're looking for a Marketing or DevRel leader, let's talk.

 ## tl;dr

-Hi there! 👋 My name is Carter and I'm based in Seattle, WA.
-I am [married](https://carrie.rabasa.com/), the lucky Dad of two awesome kiddos, very active in the developer and startup communities here in the Pacific Nortwest and love to work and invest in the devtools space.
+Hi there! 👋 My name is Carter Rabasa and I'm based in Seattle, WA.
+I am married to [Carrie Rabasa](https://carrie.rabasa.com/) and we have two [awesome](https://www.geekwire.com/2018/will-8-year-old-girl-stick-coding-fun-project-dad-attracts-gifts-tech-community/) [kiddos](https://bit.ly/girl_scout_cookies_emily).

 I've been writing code since I was a teenager when I built a Doom clone on my TI-85.
-I've worn a lot of hats in the tech industry, doing everything from web development to consulting to product management.
+I started my career as a software engineer, got my MBA and transitioned to marketing and product roles.
+The common thread across all the jobs I've had: I love software and I love serving communities.

 The highlight of my career was working at [Twilio](https://twilio.com) where I got to help build one of the first and finest developer relations programs in the world.
 Our mission was to serve developers, and how we went about this task was instrumental to Twilio's success.
 I later moved over to Product and shipped a suite of serverless and debugging tools for developers before stepping away after the IPO.